nwang783/just-in-case/pipecat-backend/README.md

 Transcripts are stored as JSONL with metadata, user turns, and bot turns so they can be processed programmatically or tailed while the session is running.
 Set `TRANSCRIPTS_ENABLED=false` to opt out.

+### Transcript Analysis

+When `TRANSCRIPT_ANALYSIS_ENABLED=true`, the bot calls OpenAI’s Responses API after each session.
+It reads the saved transcript, generates structured coaching insights (summary, key events, sentiment, next steps), and writes them to `TRANSCRIPT_ANALYSIS_OUTPUT_DIR` as JSON files (matching the transcript filename with an `-analysis` suffix).
+Use `TRANSCRIPT_ANALYSIS_MODEL` to pick any JSON-schema-compatible OpenAI model.

 ## Customization